Fixtures In Real Estate: The Definition And How They’re Determined

 Should it stay or should it go?
 Whether you’re moving into a new home or moving out of your old one, you might be wondering which items stay with the home and which ones can go with the previous owner to their new home.

-The question of fixtures versus personal property can be a contentious topic of debate among the parties involved in a real estate transaction.
+The question of fixtures versus personal property can be a contentious topic of debate among the parties involved in a mortgage.
 Sometimes, it can even be a deal killer.

 Typically, the purchase agreement will list which fixtures are included.
 However, problems can still arise, and spelling it out in the contract doesn’t always prevent sellers from getting surprise calls on final walkthrough day letting them know that they weren’t supposed to take that expensive chandelier they’d planned on installing in their new home.